himmAllRight/himmAllRight-source/content/post/switching-to-mesh-network.md

 technology"](https://www.netgear.com/landings/mesh-network/) it used.
 Basically, in addition to the normal 2.4 and 5 Ghz network bands, the orbi system has *a second 5 Ghz band dedicated* to connecting the orbi router and satilites together.
-In other words... a dedicated wifi bridge :D .
+In other words... a dedicated wifi bridge :D.

-##### Tri-band acting as "wireless" ethernet bridge :P
+So I started looking at the differant orbis and saw that there were two satilite types: one that was just a wall plug, and a larger one that had 2-4 ethernet ports int it.